BurdaForward/composable-rules/README.md

 // OR combine rules, checking for the first match and ignoring the rest
 // this only creates a new rule and doesn't run the rule yet const combinedRule  = applyFirst([myRule, anotherRule]);
-// run the rule on some data
-const manipulatedUrl = run(
+// run the rule on some data, will return the rewritten URL const manipulatedUrl = run( combinedRule, facts,
-  combinedRule,
-  facts,